awesomelistsio/awesome/README.md

 ## Platforms

 * **[Awesome Node.js](https://github.com/awesomelistsio/awesome-nodejs):** A curated list of awesome Node.js packages and resources to enhance your development experience.
+- **[Awesome GitHub Pages](https://github.com/awesomelistsio/awesome-github-pages)** — A curated list of awesome resources, tools, templates, and tips for using GitHub Pages.
+- **[Awesome Static Website Services](https://github.com/awesomelistsio/awesome-static-website-services)** — A curated list of awesome services, platforms, and tools for building, hosting, and managing static websites.
+- **[Awesome Amazon](https://github.com/awesomelistsio/awesome-amazon)** — A curated list of tools, APIs, extensions, guides, and platforms related to Amazon and its ecosystem.
+- **[Awesome Shopify](https://github.com/awesomelistsio/awesome-shopify)** — A curated list of high-quality resources, tools, apps, and guides for building, customizing, and managing Shopify stores.

 ## Politics & Society